Spider Bites - Myth vs. Reality

 Turns out there's a skin bacteria called methicillin-resistant Staphylococcus aureus, or MRSA that causes open, ulcerating wounds that researchers now believe accounts for many of the wounds that were once attributed to brown recluse spider.
 Wounds are very red, tender and very slow to heal.

-Bites from the other "flesh-eating" spider, the hobo spider, which is found mainly in the Pacific Northwest, and often misdiagnosed as brown recluse, results in similar wounds.
+Bites from the other so-called "flesh-eating" spider, the hobo spider, which is found mainly in the Pacific Northwest, and often misdiagnosed as brown recluse, results in similar wounds.
 The MRSA bacteria may well be involved with reported injuries from this spider, too.
 Interestingly, hobo spiders are not even considered to be venomous in their native range in Europe.

 To confirm a MRSA infection requires a laboratory culture and several days.
 Most physicians won't bother because in the end the treatment (spider bite vs. bacterial infection) is the same.